climacoinworld/climacoin/README.md

 Smart contracts included in this repo:
 - `ClimaCoinToken.sol` - The ClimaCoin token which can be deployed on both Ethereum Blockchain (ERC-20) and Binance Smart Chain (BEP-20).
+- `TokenStaking.sol` - A token holder contract that allows users to stake an ERC20 token and receive rewards in the native token.
+Can be used for staking.
 - `TokenVesting.sol` - A token holder contract that can release its tokens gradually like a typical vesting scheme.
 Can be used for distribution.

 All the contracts in this repository are **upgradeable**, meaning that they can be benefit from improvements in the future.
 Read more about it here: [Writing Upgradeable Contracts](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable).